 When astronauts Neil Armstrong and Buzz Aldrin walked on the moon 40 years ago this Monday (that’s Buzz Aldrin pictured above), I was nine years old and absolutely transfixed by the entire mission.
 I had several plastic Revell models of the various spacecraft — the full Saturn V, the command module, and of course the lunar module.
 I followed along with Walter Cronkite, and more frequently with Jules Bergman, because my dad watched Howard K. Smith‘s more conservative ABC Evening News every night.

-Apollo 11 lunar mission
+Apollo 11 moon landing

 I remember running out to the street in front of our house on the night of July 20, 1969, to look up at the moon and see if I could detect anything.
 I could not.
 Then, I dashed back into the house to continue staring at our TV, trying to make out what was going on.

 The image was black and white, and it was fuzzy.
 There was too much contrast.
 A black, horizontal bar floated across it.
 When Neil Armstrong took that first step off the LEM, I was watching, but didn’t quite catch it.
 Thank goodness for replays.